valmat/LedMatrix/README.md

 The library provides two constructors.

-One constructor creates a matrix that operates through a software SPI:
+One constructor creates a matrix that operates through software SPI:
 ```c
 // Software-SPI Constructor
 // @param dataPin   pin on the Arduino where data gets shifted out (DIN)